moiexpositoalonsolab/grenepipe/profiles/README.md

 Direct usage example: `snakemake --profile profiles/slurm` for the `slurm` profile.

 Alternatively, snakemake looks for profiles in `~/.config/snakemake`.
-Hence, you can also copy the `local` or the `slum` subdirectory to that location, and then do not need to specify `--profile` when calling snakemake.
+Hence, you can also copy the contents of the `local` or the `slurm` subdirectory to that location, and then do not need to specify `--profile` when calling snakemake.